bashbug/tango-scene-reconstructor/README.md

 **Frame-to-Frame Scan Matching (FTFSM)**

 ***Loop Closure Detection***
-- Heuristik: Frames with a certain distance will matched.
+- Heuristik: Frames with a certain distance will be matched.

 ***Pose estmation***
 - The matching process (point-to-plane ICP) returns a relative transformation (used ICP is not open source).